6 Best Cervical Spondylosis Exercises to Relieve Neck Pain (With Videos)

 • Repeat this exercise a minimum of 10 times in the front.

-• Then, repeat the same process to strengthen the muscles on the left and right side of your neck.
+• Then, repeat the same process to strengthen the muscles on the left and right sides of your neck.
 This time, place your hand over the temple region just above your ears and apply pressure while resisting neck movement.

 • Repeat this exercise 10 times on each side.